 Child sex trafficking is a growing problem around the world and in the United States.
 Tragically, children are often trafficked by their own parents or family members.

-As of 2012, estimates stated that 14.2 million people are trapped in forced labor, working in industries including agriculture, construction, domestic work, manufacturing, and technology.
+Estimates state that 16 million people are trapped in forced labor, working in industries including agriculture, construction, domestic work, manufacturing, and technology.
 Victims of labor trafficking produce an alarmingly high number of goods used daily in the United States.